Translating SAP software to 40+ languages with intelligence and efficiency

 Intro & Challenge

-Two designers and I started Design GO at SAP, an as-a-service design initiative for internal teams.
-One of our first clients was the Language Platform—a brand new team with 20+ software engineers was starting from scratch a complex product without a single designer on the team.
+Together with two other designers, I launched Design GO at SAP—an as-a-service design initiative supporting internal teams.
+One of our first clients was the Language Platform, a brand-new team of 20+ software engineers building a complex product from scratch without a single designer on board.

 With only a few sessions helping the team to ideate and wireframe an MVP solution, it was clear that they needed an embedded design partner.
 I was in love with the challenge, and they saw the value design would bring, so the manager and project director made me an offer and I joined their team to work full time on that.